tiagostutz/lit-design-system-demo/README.md

 ### Running production code
 To run a production code you have two options:

-Preview with web-dev-server:
+Preview with web-dev-server, at the **lit-app** folder:
 ```bash
 yarn run start:build
 ```

-Docker image with NGinx
+Docker image with NGinx, at the root folder:
 ```bash
 docker-compose up --build
 ```